 Why should I care?

 Good question.
-First, it offers a good user experience in setup compared to its competitors.
+First, the CM42 offers a good user experience in setup compared to its competitors.
 Yeah, maybe a touchscreen could bring the device to another level, but the softkey and navigator functions work great and cost less than touchscreen solutions.

 It supports analog and digital sensors, like many other transmitters, but some other transmitters get all proprietary about their sensors.
 The CM42, on the other hand, supports Memosens, an open digital technology.
 Yes yes, Endress+Hauser developed this technology, but the company released it to roam free!
 Today many brands can use Memosens, and that gives you a wider range of possibilities than those proprietary nudniks.